Demystifying Legal Separation in California: Your Essential Guide!

 What is a legal separation?

-Legal separation is a legal status granted by the court that enables couples to formalize their separation while keeping their marital status intact.
+Legal separation is a legal status the court grants that enables couples to formalize their separation while keeping their marital status intact.
 It provides an alternative to divorce, allowing couples to address important matters such as child custody, child support, spousal support, and property division.

 Legal Separation vs. Divorce